OlexG/nodejs-react-forum/README.md

 Posts and comments are stored as one type of "document," and they have different attributes.
 As a result, you have some unstructured data, and MongoDB is better for this.
 There were also other instances of unstructured data that are easily implemented with MongoDB.

-Why On-Disc storage of user icons?
+Why On-Disk storage of user icons?
 Database storage is out of the question - it is too slow.
-The other two options were on disc storage or Cloud storage.
+The other two options were on disk storage or cloud storage.
-Disc just makes more sense for a smaller project like this one.
+Disk just makes more sense for a smaller project like this one.

 ### Installation as a developer